mitchellygonzalez/regex-tutorial/gist-template.md

-# //Title (replace with your title)
+# Regex Tutorial
 Below you'll find an explanation to a specific regex.
 In addition, I have provided the definitions and some examples of different regex components that you may refer back to as needed.
-Some are not utilized in the specific regex I will be referring to, but serve to help you gain a better understanding of Javascript regular expressions (aka - regex).
+Some are not utilized in the specific regex I will be referring to, but serve to help you gain a better understanding of Javascript regular expressions aka regex.

 ## Summary
+A regular expression, is a sequence of characters that defines a specific search pattern.
+When included in code or search algorithms, regular expressions may be used to find specific patterns of characters within a string, or rather, to find and replace a character or sequence of characters within a string.
+They are also frequently used to validate input.

-//Briefly summarize the regex you will be describing and what you will explain.
+Briefly summarize the regex you will be describing and what you will explain.
 Include a code snippet of the regex.
 Replace this text with your summary.

 ## Table of Contents